Hyper-effective communication coaching

 • and then involving others in tweaking and discussing the ideas.

-We personally endorse this approach, although 45 seconds can admittedly feel like an eternity, especially if your specific culture is rooted in decisiveness as a core value.
-You should pause for a time that feels comfortable to you to evaluate new concepts before instantly rushing to a judgement, though.
+We endorse this approach, although 45 seconds can admittedly feel like an eternity, especially if your specific culture is rooted in decisiveness as a core value.
+Pause for a time that feels comfortable to you to evaluate new concepts before instantly responding.

 The founders of Basecamp summarize the need to pause and reflect well here: